edgelesssys/constellation/docs/docs/reference/cli.md

 ```
   -h, --help                      help for azure
-      --region string             region the resources will be created in, e.g. westus (required)
+      --region string             region the resources will be created in, e.g., westus (required)
       --resourceGroup string      name prefix of the two resource groups your cluster / IAM resources will be created in (required)
       --servicePrincipal string   name of the service principal that will be created (required)
 ```